frees-io/freestyle/docs/src/main/tut/docs/algebras.md

 ## Automatic method implementations

 From the abstract smart constructors Freestyle generates an Algebraic data types available through a companion object.
-This Algebraic datatype contains the shape needed to implement the abstract methods.
+This Algebraic data type contains the shape needed to implement the abstract methods.

 Freestyle automatically implements those abstract methods using the `Inject` strategy for composing unrelated ADTs through a Coproduct as described in [Data types a la Carte]() by Wouter Swierstra.